jimeharrisjr/R-dashboard-template/README.md

 This is just a helpful (I hope) template to help build Shiny Dashboard apps.
 It's structured as a simple UI displaying dynamic UI elements generated in the server code.
 The code uses a built-in data set in R regarding crime rates in US states (USArrests), as well as map data in the ggplot2 library.

+You can see what it looks like on shiny.io here: https://twitanalysistool.shinyapps.io/R-dashboard-template/

 ### Usage

 The template contains examples on: